Coherence Response in Noisy Quantum Measurements: Introduction

 The standard assignment matrix model is recovered if and only if $C = 0$; in that case the POVM elements are diagonal.
 A simple case when the POVM elements are diagonal is when the noise channel is completely Pauli.
 Such a scenario holds, e.g., on Pauli twirled circuits \cite{Geller2013}.

-The rest of this Rapid Communication is organized as follows.
-In Sec.~\ref{sec:derivation} we derive Eq.~\eqref{eq:AxCy} in detail.
-Section~\ref{sec:Cmeaning} structure and properties of $A$ and $C$.
+The rest of this paper is organized as follows.
+In Section~\ref{sec:derivation} we derive Eq.~\eqref{eq:AxCy} in detail.
+Section~\ref{sec:Cmeaning} analyzes the structure and properties of $A$ and $C$.
 Section~\ref{sec:examples} illustrates the decomposition for several representative channels.
 Section~\ref{sec:implications} summarizes the implications for readout modeling and device characterization.
+Section~\ref{sec:numerical results} illustrates the potential advantages of the full $z = Ax + Cy$ model through numerical experiments on multi-qubit systems.
+Section~\ref{sec:conclusions} summarizes our findings and discusses directions for future work.